Whiplash from an Auto Accident in Greensboro

 The Graston Technique also reaches deep to the tissue level to treat pain.
 The chiropractor will use soft-tissue instruments.
 With this treatment, the soft tissue will gradually heal, connective tissue health will be restored, and scar tissue will be reduced for a better range of motion.

-If you’ve been in an auto accident and you have whiplash, come see us at Greensboro Sports Performance and Family Chiropractic, your Greensboro chiropractor.
+If you’ve been in an auto accident and you have whiplash, come see us at Healing Hands Chiropractic, your Greensboro chiropractor.
 Our chiropractors specialize in the above techniques as well as spinal decompressions.

 Contact us today at 336-235-4530 or visit us at Healing Hands Chiropractic on 2105-C West Cornwallis Drive.